rutgers-star/Payload-OSImager/README.md

 osimager --v
 ```

 This command will update the osimager package to the latest version.
 Makes use of the debian file found in this GitHub.
+There may be commits to the GitHub that are not reflected in these updates, as the debian file has not yet been updated.
+Any commits made after the [latest release](https://github.com/rutgers-star/Payload-OSImager/releases/latest) will not be reflected in these updates.
+When a new version is released, the .deb file will be updated allowing for distributions of the software to be updated as well.

 ## Uninstalling the package